ezhaar/spark-installer/README.rst

 3. Downloaded, installed and configured hadoop-2.4.0 in ``/usr/local/hadoop`` and update PATH.
 4. Downloaded, installed and configured Scala-2.10.3.
-5. Downloaded, installed and configured Spark-1.3.0 with YARN.
+5. Downloaded, installed and configured Spark-1.4.0 standalone

 Post Install
 ============